-Preliminary results from this study suggest that feed quality may be more important than housing in determining cattle performance in overwintering environments.
-Further, weather events such as blizzards will not necessarily hinder bale grazing, but producers should take precautions to ensure that animals have access to water, feed and shelter.
+Results show that bale grazing may be a viable alternative to keeping cattle in drylots in the winter.
+Further, environmental conditions such as blizzards will not necessarily hinder bale grazing when proper precautions are taken to ensure that animals have access to water, feed and shelter.